 RETAKE OF ONE TEST:

-At their Instructors discretion a student may be permitted to retake one test unless there is a missed test in the hopes of improving their course grade.
+At their Instructors discretion a student may be permitted to retake one test in the hopes of improving their course grade.
 This retake will be given at the latest during "finals week" for the current semester.